-The easyant build type use the file build/common.properties to configure the build process.
+The build use the file build/common.properties to configure the build process.

 Change the Platform used to Build the Firmware and the Virtual Device

 To build a firmware and a Virtual Device a platform must be specified.
 Four different ways are possible to do so: